Tony Judt: Postwar

-In Postwar, Judt examined the history of Europe from the end of World War II (1945) to 2005.
-Writing on such a broad subject was something of a departure for Judt, whose earlier works, such as Socialism in Provence and Past Imperfect, had focused on challenging conventional assumptions about the French Left.
-At nearly 900 pages, Postwar has won considerable praise for its sweeping, encyclopaedic scope and was a runner-up for the 2006 Pulitzer Prize for General Nonfiction.
+In Postwar, Judt examined the history of Europe from the end of World War II in 1945 to 2005.
+Such a broad subject was something of a departure for Judt, whose earlier works, such as Socialism in Provence and Past Imperfect, had focused on challenging conventional assumptions about the French Left.
+Nearly 900 pages long, Postwar has won considerable praise for its sweeping, encyclopaedic scope, and was a runner-up for the 2006 Pulitzer Prize for General Nonfiction.
 In Judt's obituary, the BBC wrote that Postwar was "acclaimed by historians as one of the best works on the subject" of modern European history.
-The New York Times Book Review named the book one of the ten best of 2005 and, in 2009, the Toronto Star named it the decade's best historical book.
+The New York Times Book Review named it one of the ten best books of 2005, and in 2009 the Toronto Star named it the decade's best historical book.

 Ill Fares the Land

 Judt's last book published during his lifetime, Ill Fares the Land, projected lessons learned forward, challenging readers to debate "what comes next?"
 The book made the case for renewed social democracy; it received mixed reviews.

 Written under the debilitating effects of amyotrophic lateral sclerosis, Ill Fares The Land (2010) has been called Judt's "most overtly political book" and a "dramatic intervention" in the decline of the progressive ideals of the 20th century.
-Judt laments the breakdown of the postwar Keynesian policy consensus as well as the rise of neoliberal economics with its political manifestations under Thatcher, Reagan, and others.
+Judt laments the breakdown of the postwar Keynesian policy consensus as well as the rise of neoliberal economics with its political manifestations under Margaret Thatcher, Ronald Reagan and others.
 In analysing the limited success achieved by Third Way triangulation and the paradoxical resurgence of unfettered capitalism after the 2008 financial crisis, Judt calls the recent past "lost decades" marked by "fantasies of prosperity".
-The missing reward from modern government has been social progress, and Judt explores how the social contract that had defined the postwar world—with guarantees of security, stability, and fairness—is no longer considered a legitimate social goal.
+The missing reward from modern government has been social progress, and Judt explores how the social contract that had defined the postwar world—with guarantees of security, stability and fairness—is no longer considered a legitimate social goal.
 He concludes the book with a "passionate appeal for a return to social-democratic ideals".